moff/laravel5-angular2/readme.md

 At this point you can start developing your app.

 ## Development

 Run development script via `./develop` or `bash develop`.

 > Development script is a bash script that runs development php server and watches for changes with Gulp and Browsersync.

 ## Database

 Set proper credentials in `.env` file in order to use database.

 Run migrations via `php artisan migrate`.

+## Production

+Run `gulp --production` to merge and minify:

+- JavaScript-files into `all.js` file.
+- CSS-files into `all.css` file.

+> Check `resources/views/welcome.blade.php` to see how to use those according to active environment.
+Don't forget to run `php artisan config:cache` when change environment in `.env` file.

 ## License